Just Another Night (Icona Pop song)

-"Just Another Night" is a song by Swedish synthpop duo Icona Pop.
+"Just Another Night" is a song by Swedish synth-pop duo Icona Pop.
 It was released worldwide on 28 January 2014 as a digital download.
 The music video was directed by Marc Klasfeld in black and white located in Paris.

 Music video

 The black-and-white music video for the song was directed by Marc Klasfeld and shot in Paris.
 The video begins with a French woman explaining how "2 Swedish girls" fell for "1 Italian man" as clips are interlaced.
-The plot follows the divide between the duo as they are both in love with the same man, who, in the end, leaves both of them for another woman.
+The plot follows the division between the duo as they are both in love with the same man, who, in the end, leaves both of them for another woman.
 The video is heavily influenced by film noir and has vintage 1960s elements.